UnrealzMe/BL3-Tweaks-and-Fixes/README.md

 #### License: https://creativecommons.org/licenses/by-sa/4.0/.

 This is a collection of mods containing bug fixes and quality of life improvements.
 This mod was created based on an Unofficial Patch and the Balands.
-It also includes many mods from all over the community.
+It also includes many mods from all over the community. it is meant to be a similar experience to a Gearbox patch.

 #### CREDITS: Aaron0000, shadowevil, Apocalyptech, CZ47, Lonemastereno, EpicNNG, SSpyR, dex_manly, Elektrohund, ZetaDaemon, Novenic, Grimm.